-If you’ve ever had the retro pleasure of watching a movie at a drive-in, then you already know that there’s no other moviegoing experience quite like it.
-We’ve tracked down 25 drive-ins throughout the country where you can still cruise on up and watch a movie from the comfort of your own car.
+If you’ve ever had the pleasure of watching a movie at a drive-in, then you already know that there’s no other moviegoing experience quite like it.
+Drive-in theaters have been experiencing a resurgence in 2020 during the coronavirus pandemic as they allow movie-goers to maintain social distance from others while still having a night out.
+If you’re looking to visit a drive-in, here are some of the best across the country where you can still cruise on up and watch a movie from the comfort of your own car.

 Open since 1953, the 99W Drive-In is a single-screen theater just outside Portland, Oregon, that hasn't changed much in its more than 60-year history.
-It still screens vintage drive-in ads from the '50s and '60s before features and has an arcade with games and pinball machines.
-The theater hosts vintage car club meetups as well as special film screenings, such as "The Rocky Horror Picture Show."
+It even still screens vintage drive-in ads before features.
+The theater has both new releases and special screenings of classics, such as "The Rocky Horror Picture Show."

-First opened in 1951, this drive-in was renamed the Admiral in 1952 and was in business for more than 50 years until its wooden screen tower burned down in a fire in 2010.
-Fans of the theater raised more than $30,000 to help rebuild it with new metal screens, and it was able to reopen in 2012.
+First opened in 1951, this drive-in was renamed the Admiral Twin in 1952 and was in business for more than 50 years until its wooden screens burned down in a fire in 2010.
+Fans of the theater raised money to help rebuild it with new metal screens, and it was able to reopen in 2012.
 The Twin was a shooting location for Francis Ford Coppola's '60s-era movie "The Outsiders," making it a Hollywood movie location you can actually visit.

 Courtesy of Becky's Drive-In Theatre

 Film-lover William D. Beck founded a drive-in theater in Pennsylvania in 1946, and his children continue to run the business to this day.
-Patrons of this seasonal, pet-friendly two-screen theater can feel its mom-and-pop charm, especially at community events like fireworks shows and holiday celebrations.
+Patrons of this seasonal, pet-friendly two-screen theater can enjoy its mom-and-pop charm along with films old and new.

 Paul J. Richards/AFP/Getty Images/TAT

-Bengies, located in the underrated American city of Baltimore, has the biggest drive-in screen in the country, measuring 52 feet by 120 feet.
-On top of showing the latest releases, the theater, open since 1956, also hosts events like movie marathons, camp-ins, a Halloween costume contest and classic holiday movie screenings.
+Bengies, located in Baltimore, claims to have the biggest drive-in screen in the country, measuring 52 feet by 120 feet.
+On top of showing the latest releases, the theater, open since 1956, also hosts events like movie marathons and classic holiday movie screenings.

-Open since 1959, Washington state's Blue Fox Drive-In has a go-kart track, arcade and extensive snack bar with a menu including pizza, cheesesteaks, more than 100 kinds of candy and even gluten-free options.
+Washington residents looking for a social distancing date night idea should head to the drive-in.
+Oak Harbor’s Blue Fox Drive-In has a go-kart track, arcade and extensive snack bar with a menu including pizza, cheesesteaks, more than 100 kinds of candy and plenty of gluten-free options.
 The theater also sells its own custom 64-ounce or 100-ounce "Really Big Mugs" of soda.
-They also show vintage cartoons such as Looney Toons shorts before the movies start.
+They also show vintage cartoon shorts before the movies start.

 Boulevard Drive-In Theater/Yelp

-This family-friendly drive-in in Kansas City, Kansas, has been open since 1950.
-Kids under 11 are admitted for free, and moviegoers can bring their own snacks and coolers.
-A Swap & Shop flea market has been hosted there since 1975.
+The Boulevard Drive-In Theater, a family-friendly drive-in in Kansas City, Kansas, has been open since 1950.
+Kids under 11 are admitted for free, and the theater is currently capping its capacity to encourage social distancing.

-This twin-screen drive-in opened in 1964 and charged $1 for admission.
+Capri Drive-In is a twin-screen drive-in that opened in 1964.
+Back then, they charged just $1 for admission.
 Today, the theater is open seven nights a week from March until late October.
 Admission is $10 for adults and $5 for kids age 5 to 11, while children under 5 are free.
 Make sure to arrive early for screenings — the line can reach half a mile long during the busy summer months.

-One of the few remaining drive-in movie theaters in Colorado, the Comanche Drive-In is the highest drive-in in the country, at an elevation of more than 8,000 feet.
-Open since 1967, this family-run business shows new Hollywood releases and classic films with the Rocky Mountains as a backdrop.
+One of the few remaining drive-in movie theaters in Colorado, the Comanche Drive-In is the highest drive-in in the country at an elevation of more than 8,000 feet.
+It’s first full season was in 1967, and this family-run business shows new Hollywood releases and classic films with the Rocky Mountains as a backdrop.

 New Jersey is the birthplace of the drive-in, but there's only one drive-in left in the Garden State.
-The Delsea Drive-In Theatre was built in 1949 and closed in 1987 but reopened in 2004.
-It boasts an extensive snack bar menu ranging from classic treats to edamame and pierogies.
+The Delsea Drive-In Theatre was built in 1949, closed in 1987 and reopened in 2004.
+It boasts an extensive snack bar menu ranging from classic treats and stadium foods to edamame and pierogies.
 Moviegoers can order food from their smartphones and get a notification when it's ready for pickup at the concession stand.

-The Ford-Wyoming Theater in Dearborn, Michigan, outside of Detroit, was once the largest drive-in in the country, with nine screens and a capacity of 3,000 cars.
-Today, the theater has five screens showing nightly double features year-round.
+The Ford-Wyoming Theater in Dearborn, Michigan, outside the underrated city of Detroit, was once the largest drive-in in the country, with nine screens and a capacity of 3,000 cars.
+Today, the theater has five screens showing nightly double features seven days a week year-round.
 During the chilly Midwestern winter months, in-car heaters are available to keep you toasty while your battery is off.

 Harvest Moon Twin Drive In Movie Theatre/Yelp

 The four-screen Malco Drive-In Theater in Memphis, Tennessee, is a summer tradition for many locals.
-Children under 10 years old are admitted free and guests can bring their own food, so it's a fun, affordable and private way to beat the heat and enjoy a family outing in the summertime.
+Children under 10 years old are admitted free so it's a fun, affordable and private way to enjoy a family outing.

 After Hawaii became a state in 1959, the mainland became obsessed with all things Polynesian, from home decor to tiki bars to Elvis' "Blue Hawaii."
-This retro Hawaiian aesthetic is what gives Mission Tiki Drive-In Theater its charm.
+This retro Hawaiian aesthetic is what gives Mission Tiki Drive-In Theater in Montclair, California, its charm.
 It opened in 1956 and fell into disrepair before getting a second life through a 2006 remodel.
-The theater shows first-run movies seven days a week on four screens.
-It also hosts a swap meet, car shows and other annual events.
+The theater shows new movies seven days a week on four screens.

-The Route 66 Drive-In in Springfield, Illinois, closed in 1980 and sat vacant for decades before it was renovated and reopened in 2002.
-The seasonal two-screen theater offers closed captioning on Monday nights and is next door to the Skateland South roller rink and Knight's Action Park, a water and amusement park with batting cages and a golf range.
+The Route 66 Drive-In in Springfield, Illinois, closed in the 1980s and sat vacant for decades before it was renovated and reopened in 2002.
+The seasonal two-screen theater offers nighttime double features, and guests can order concessions via a free app.

 Courtesy of Charcoal Corral and Silver Lake Twin Drive-In

-Bought by the Stefanon family in 1966, this drive-in near the eastern shore of New York state's Silver Lake has long been a family entertainment destination thanks to its sit-down restaurant, ice cream parlor, arcade, mini-golf course, 40-foot mining sluice and outdoor bandstand.
-The drive-in hosts events throughout the summer such as karaoke night, line dancing, live music, fish fries and more.
+Bought by the Stefanon family in 1966, this drive-in near the eastern shore of New York state's Silver Lake is part of a larger family entertainment destination thanks to its sit-down restaurant, ice cream parlor, arcade, mini-golf course, 40-foot mining sluice and more.

-The Spud Drive-In outside Driggs, Idaho, pays tribute to its potato-farming surroundings through its name and its appearance.
-The theater's entrance sign is a 1946 Chevrolet truck with a giant potato in the bed.
-Movies are projected on a rustic-looking screen with the Teton Mountains as a backdrop.
-The drive-in almost shuttered in 2011, but with local and tourist support it has remained open.
+The Spud Drive-In outside Driggs, Idaho, pays tribute to Idaho’s most iconic food and its potato-farming surroundings through its name and its appearance.
+The theater's entrance sign is an old Chevrolet truck with a giant potato in the bed.
+Movies are projected on a rustic-looking screen with majestic mountains as a backdrop.

-Thanks to the preservation of its art-deco style, the Starlight Drive-In Theatre on the outskirts of Atlanta, Georgia, is a delightful blast from the past.
-Open since 1949, the drive-in has added screens over the years, bringing its total up to four.
-The theater also hosts a swap meet and events like live music and special screenings.
+Thanks to the preservation of its art-deco style, the Starlight Drive-In Theatre on the outskirts of Atlanta is a delightful blast from the past.
+Open since 1949, the drive-in has added screens over the years to offer a variety of movies, concerts and special screenings seven days a week.

-The current largest drive-in in the United States is Florida's Swap Shop Drive-In, a complex with 14 screens as well as a kitschy indoor and outdoor flea market, an arcade and carnival rides.
-You don't have to leave your car to get concessions; employees drive around on golf carts selling food and drinks during the show.
-Just flash your lights to get their attention.
+One of the largest drive-ins in the United States is Florida's Swap Shop Drive-In, a complex with more than a dozen screens as well as an indoor and outdoor flea market, an arcade and carnival rides.
+You don't have to leave your car to get concessions during a flick — employees drive around on golf carts selling drinks and classic snack foods during the show.

 First opened in 1957, this Massachusetts drive-in theater still has its original speaker box stands, but modern moviegoers can also get crisp sound through their vehicle's speakers.
-Wellfleet Drive-In has upgraded digital projectors, a mini-golf course and snack bar and also hosts a large seasonal flea market.
+Wellfleet Drive-In has upgraded digital projectors, a mini-golf course and a snack bar.

-There is only one remaining drive-in in the state of Arizona.
-West Wind Drive-In in Glendale is part of the largest drive-in theatre chain in the world.
+West Wind Drive-In in Glendale, Arizona, is part of the largest drive-in theatre chain in the world.
 First opened in 1979 with nine screens, it also has a playground, arcade and snack bar.
-And while you're crusing in your car, why not pull up to one of these 50 drive-in diners that still exist.
+If you love visiting places with a dose of old-fashioned charm, consider planning a trip to the most quaint historic towns in every state.

 More from The Active Times: